UL-FRI-NLP-Course-2022-23/nlp-course-neznaniletecipredmet/README.md

 The output of the function is the modified dictionary of the entities and its starting/ending positions.

+### Character anaylsis
+In the next four functions, the parameters include "entity_dict" and "doc_tokens".
+The "entity_dict" is a dictionary of entities for keys and list of occurences as value.
+The "doc_tokens" are the tokens we get from classla model.

+* characteristics(entity_dict, doc_tokens, occurrences=3, neighborhood=3)
+The parameter "occurrences" takes first n occurences of an entity and "neighborhood" is the parameter of how many words before and after it checks.
+Function returns the characteristics (adjectives) of a entities in the story.

+* weights_of_links(entity_dict, doc_tokens)
+Function returns the weight of a link between two entities regarding on the normalized number of occurances together.

+* character_importance(entity_dict, doc_tokens)
+Function returns the importance of a character depending on the number of ocuurances in the story and the importance of links with other characters.

+* link_classification(entity_dict, doc_tokens)
+Function returns the value between -5 and +5, which represent either bad or good relation between two characters from the story.

 ### Visualization
 To initiate the visualization, access your terminal and navigate to the directory where the project is stored (*nlp-course-neznaniletecipredmet*).
 Execute the command `python -m http.server 8000` and proceed to open your preferred web browser and access `http:localhost:8000`.